 3.5.4.
 "Power-rating mode" means the driver-selectable mode (if any) for which a vehicle system power rating is desired.

 3.5.5.
-"Speed of maximum power" means the fixed speed setting of the dynamometer at which a maximum accelerator pedal command, given for a period of at least ten seconds while the vehicle is in power-rating mode, delivers the greatest peak power to the dynamometer.
+"Speed of maximum power" means the fixed speed setting of the dynamometer at which a maximum accelerator command, given for a period of at least ten seconds while the vehicle is in power-rating mode, delivers the greatest peak power to the dynamometer.

 3.5.6.
-"Maximum power condition" means the condition in which the vehicle is operating on a dynamometer, the vehicle is in power-rating mode, the dynamometer is operating in fixed speed mode set to the speed of maximum power, and the maximum accelerator pedal command is given for a period of at least ten seconds.
+"Maximum power condition" means the condition in which the vehicle is operating on a dynamometer, the vehicle is in power-rating mode, the dynamometer is operating in fixed speed mode set to the speed of maximum power, and the maximum accelerator command is given for a period of at least ten seconds.

 3.5.7.
 "Vehicle system power rating" means the total power transmitted through all of the power determination reference point(s) as determined by TP1 or TP2.

 3.5.8.
 "Mechanical energy path" means a distinct parallel path within a drivetrain that conducts a portion of the total mechanical energy passing through the drivetrain.

+3.5.9.
+"Major maintenance" means the adjustment, repair or replacement of a component or module that could affect the accuracy of a measurement.

 3.6.
 System bench

 3.6.1.
-"System bench" means a simulated vehicle powertrain on a test bench, which is a combination of the propulsion energy storage system(s), propulsion energy converter(s) and the drivetrain(s) providing the mechanical energy at the wheels for the purpose of vehicle propulsion, plus peripheral devices. some
+"System bench" means a simulated vehicle powertrain on a test bench, which is a combination of the propulsion energy storage system(s), propulsion energy converter(s) and the drivetrain(s) providing the mechanical energy at the wheels for the purpose of vehicle propulsion, plus peripheral devices.
+A system bench may include simulators, defined as a virtual model that is a software reproduction of one or more of the powertrain elements.

 3.6.2.
-"Simulators" means a virtual model that is a software reproduction of some of the powertrain elements.
-Simulators may be used as part of the system bench.

-3.6.3.
 "Peripheral devices" means supplying devices, where the energy is not primarily used for the purpose of vehicle propulsion, or other parts, systems and control units, which are essential to the operation of the powertrain.
 In addition, if the functions equivalent to the actual vehicle are satisfied, the equipment specifications may be substituted.

 GTR15: “Peripheral devices” means any energy consuming, converting, storing or supplying devices, where the energy is not directly or indirectly used for the purpose of vehicle propulsion but which are essential to the operation of the powertrain and are therefore considered to be part of the powertrain.

 4. Abbreviations